Specialist Apprehended Violence Order (AVO) Lawyers Sydney

 An interim AVO is a temporary order that protects the applicant while the case is ongoing, lasting from one court date to the next.
 A final AVO is the order made by the court at the conclusion of the case for a specified duration.
 Both are fully enforceable.

-It is possible.
+It may be possible.
 In private AVOs, the court can order the other party to pay your legal fees if their application was frivolous or vexatious.
 At Daoud Legal: Sydney Criminal Defence & Traffic Lawyers, we have a strong record of successfully defending AVOs and making applications for costs against the other side.

 An undertaking is a formal promise made to the court to abide by certain conditions, similar to an AVO.
 It is a common way to resolve an AVO application without a final order being made.
 Critically, breaching an undertaking is not a criminal offence.